 I looked at Christine and she looked back at me.
-It sounded like we had found our Worgen problem.
+It sounded like we had found our Lycanthrope problem.

-There were a lot of innocent civilians in these hills.
+These creatures could become a formidable army for the Yunai to control, just like their mechanical monstrosities, so we knew we had to put this danger to an end.
+There were too many innocent civilians that had journeyed and settled in the Basalt Dalles.
 This danger couldn’t be left to fester.
-I knew it, Christine knew it, and Angus wanted to see it resolved.
+I knew it, Christine knew it, and Angus wanted to see it done.
 So, here we were, saving lives and tracking wolf monsters.

 “We should pay a visit,” Christine answered.

-“Sure,” I said, quickly opening a portal to Amberpine.
-“Let’s get this woman home, and then we can be on our way.”
+“Sure,” I said, quickly going to work on a portal that would send this fragile woman to the safety of the Birchwood Lodge.
+“Let’s get this woman to safety, and then we can be on our way.”

-The town of Silverbrook looked much like any other that I’d seen since coming to Northrend.
-There were wooden huts surrounding a much larger wooden hut, and then many booths and stalls built along the road that passed through, so that travelers and merchants could trade with any one passing through.
+The town of Goldbrook looked much like any other that I’d seen since coming to this realm.
+There were wooden huts surrounding a much larger wooden hut, and then many booths and stalls built along the road that passed through, so that travelers and merchants could trade with anyone passing through.